 Step 4: Strain the pureed soybeans with a cheesecloth or a fine mesh.

-Step 5: Cook the mixture with water for 20 minutes, don’t forget to stir and skim foam.
+Step 5: Cook the mixture with water for 20 minutes, don’t forget to stir and skim the foam.

 Step 6: Cool the milk and add vanilla extract for a more fragrant flavor.